deadsnakes/python3.7/Doc/library/ssl.rst

 helps manage settings and certificates, which can then be inherited by SSL sockets created through the :meth:`SSLContext.wrap_socket` method.

+.. versionchanged:: 3.5.3
+   Updated to support linking with OpenSSL 1.1.0

 .. versionchanged:: 3.6

    OpenSSL 0.9.8, 1.0.0 and 1.0.1 are deprecated and no longer supported.